Mizosu97/Kasadrati/README.md

 # Kasadrati

-Arabic keyboard layout for standard QWERTY keyboards.
+Arabic: قصضرتي
+Latinized: qaṣaḍaratī
+English: Kasadrati

+Kasadrati is an Arabic keyboard layout designed for standard Latin QWERTY keyboards that do not have Arabic glyphs printed on them.
+Arabic key placement is dictated by how that specific Arabic letter relates to the Latin letter shown on the physical keyboard, as well as the letters around it.
+This ensures a semi-uniformity between Latin QWERTY keyboard layouts and Arabic keyboard layouts.